Underrated Snow-Season Destinations

 Castle Mountain, Alberta

-Often a stopover afterthought for skiers heading from the Calgary airport to B.C. resorts, Castle Mountain’s draws are waist-high powder and wide-open terrain with not a lift line in sight.
-Castle also boasts the most snow in Alberta, a serious distinction given that a couple of North America’s top resorts reside within the same province.
-Unlike at those peers, you won’t find fine dining at Castle (except the three nights each year when the Moonlit Snowshoe & Fine Dining Experience is offered), but decent pizza and a cool bar round out an evening best spent recuperating for the next massive pow-playday.
+Often considered an afterthought by skiers headed to better known resorts in Alberta and B.C., Castle Mountain Resort’s draws are waist-high powder and wide-open terrain with not a lift line in sight.
+A couple of North America’s top resorts, Lake Louise and Sunshine Village, reside within the same province.
+Unlike those peers, you won’t find fine dining at Castle (except the three nights each year when the Moonlit Snowshoe & Fine Dining Experience is offered), but decent pizza and a cool bar round out an evening best spent recuperating for the next massive powder-playday.

 Mount Washington Alpine Resort, B.C.

 We all hear about how Mount Baker gets the most snow in the U.S., averaging more than 55 feet per year.
-But Mount Washington on Vancouver Island averages close to 40 feet every season, and you can ski in the morning and surf that afternoon in Tofino (plan for a four-hour drive in winter weather).
+But Mount Washington on Vancouver Island, known for its wicked weather, gets its share, too.
 The backside of Mount Washington carries you through the trees and into the forest on several blissfully long glade runs.
+And you can extend your trip on the island with some winter surfing in Tofino about a four-hour drive away.

 Bridger Bowl Ski Area, Montana